seb54000/tpcs-workstations/README.md

 TF_VAR_tp_name is also very important to correctly set up depending on which TP you are doing

-You need to export vars, you can use a .env or export script
+You need to export vars, you can use a .sh script "credential-setup.sh" in terraform-infra directory
 ```bash
 export TF_VAR_users_list='{
   "iac00": {"name": "John Doe"},